-Racing bikes: buying your first road bike - Cycling Weekly
+Racing bikes: how to choose the best road bike for you - Cycling Weekly

 The vast majority of built bikes come sporting Shimano groupsets, the hierarchy starting at Shimano Claris and topping out at Dura-Ace.
 The more you spend, the less likely you’ll need to upgrade at a later date.

 Disc brakes are becoming more and more common.
 They offer more effective braking, especially in the wet when compared to rim brakes.
-Hydraulic discs are more expensive but offer the best braking, but mechanical disc brakes are still superior to rim brakes in terms of stopping power.
-It’s worth remembering that disc brakes cannot be used in domestic races in the UK.
+Mechanical disc brakes are cheaper and still use a steel cable to move the pistons, whilst the more expensive hydraulic discs are even more reliable and use a sealed, fluid filled system.

 >>> How to set your saddle height